arminask/android_device_oneplus_hotdog/README.md

 ## NOT WORKING

-- FastbootD doesn't show up on PC
+- In FastbootD mode device doesn't show up on PC
+- Battery percentage

 ## Credits